 8 WAYS TO IMPROVE YOUR ORGANIC SEARCH RANKING

 Here is a list of 8 things that a website audit will check for.
 These are real ways to improve your website's organic search ranking long-term.
 If you are a little tech savvy, you can check these things yourself and avoid paying a professional to do it for you.

 Well, there you have it.
 Those are the three ways that you can get your small business to appear in search engine results pages.
 We hope this article helps you understand how search engines work so you can achieve your search marketing goals!

 Be the first to know when we post new marketing articles with helpful advice for small businesses!
 Subscribe to our mailing list today!

 Hi!
-I'm Danielle Harshenin.
-I lead the marketing team at OSBS.
-I'm an entrepreneur in Lake Country with a degree in Marketing and I LOVE to share my marketing tips and tricks with other small business owners!
+I'm Danielle and marketing is my jam!
+I provide marketing services at OSB Services and I love sharing my marketing tips and tricks with other small business owners.